Wedding Ceremony Order of Service

 5. Parents & Close Family

 Parents and close family of the bride and groom should arrive 20 minutes early and take their place.
 The parents sit at the 1st pew and close family sit from the 2nd.
 Guests should arrive no later than 15 minutes prior to the ceremony.
 They are seated directly behind the bride and groom's close family.
+The brides father waits at the entrance of the church.

-6. Bride's Mother & Bridesmaids
+6. The Matron of Honour & Bridesmaids

 Here Comes the Bride: